Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Experimental setup, and results

-Similarly, for XLS-R and Whisper, after training with Normal train set, the test performances on CLP WER is $56.91\%$ and $53.19\%$, respectively.
-As evidenced by the study, the performance of transformer provides an improvement over the best performance achieved on GoogleAPI which is $74.27\%$ for NMCPC.
-As AIISH dataset is child speech and Kannada language so the foundation models were not performing well for it and traditional models are giving better results whereas for NMCPC being in English language, foundation models are giving better results.
-This justifies the claim that, transformers are best suitable for predicting the speech to text from low resource pathological speech data, the performance of the fairness score also justifies the same.
+Similarly, for XLSR and Whisper, after training with Normal train set, the test performances on CLP WER for NMCPC dataset is $75.92\%$ and $46.45\%$, respectively.
+The study shows that Whisper model outperforms the best baseline (GoogleAPI at 74.27\% for NMCPC).
+On the AIISH dataset, which consists of child speech in Kannada, foundation models perform poorly and traditional models achieve better results.
+In contrast, for the English NMCPC dataset, foundation models perform better.
+These findings suggest that transformers are particularly effective for low-resource pathological speech, and the improvements in fairness scores further support this claim.